WWmore/gaussian-splatting/README.md

 ## Visualization
 The default viewer is by SIBR.
 Other viewers are developing gradually.
-I test several viewers, including SIBR, Unity, Blender and PlayCanvas, and comment the comparsion between them as seen below:
+I test several viewers, including SIBR, Unity, Blender, PlayCanvas and viewer in DreamGaussian, and comment the comparsion between them as seen below:

 SIBR Viewer
 - Source: default viewer from the paper